 Do HGH releasers like GenF20 Plus increase athletic ability?
 Genf20 helps the body make more of its own human growth hormone, so the answer would seem to be yes.

 Because hormones are endogenous, it has been difficult to get a scientifically-approved test.
 There was a breakthrough this year after work in Germany and at Southampton University.
-Recently, scientists have been recommending natural HGH products such as the aforementioned GenF20 Plus and Phen375 diet pills to help athletic performance.
+Recently, scientists have been recommending natural HGH products to help athletic performance.

 Natural products like GenF20 Plus are not considered banned substances and have been approved for athletic use.
 The rest of this article lists a variety of illegal substances which can either increase testosterone levels or HGH levels.

 ERYTHROPOIETIN (EPO): A favorite for endurance sports, particularly long-distance cycling and running.
 EPO increases the red blood cell count of competitors, increasing their stamina.

 Its use in cycling was highlighted during the 1998 Tour de France scandal, when a soigneur (trainer) of the Festina team was arrested with phials of the drug.
 Detectable since 2000.

 TETRAHYDROGESTRINONE (THG), NICKNAMED “THE CLEAR”: A drug manufactured by Balco, by altering the molecular make-up of an anabolic steroid.
 Discovered in 2002 when the laboratory at the University of California, Los Angeles, was anonymously sent a phial.
 Dwain Chambers was suspended for taking the drug.

 MODAFINIL: A stimulant that has been used medically to combat narcolepsy, the condition in which people suddenly fall asleep.
 Kelli White, the American who won both world sprint titles in 2003, was found positive for the drug.